10 Great Free English Phonics Apps

 Price: Free for one of each animal (rest behind a paywall)

-UPDATE I can’t find the paid version on Android now. ( still worth it btw)
+UPDATE I can’t find the free version on Android now. but here it is on Apple. ( still worth it btw)

 Lastly, in AR at least us this beautifully made animal AR app, has 42 different animals in multiple categories.
 These include Dinosaurs, amphibians, mammals, fish and pets.
 Each animal comes with information as well as a well made 3d AR model. there are also two markers, so you can glue or stick to a wall and have the animals on the tables for as long as you need.
 As shown in the photos the two markers have different ways of presenting the animal and there is a photo mode in the app to take advantage of that.